Baked Chicken Parmesan! EASY and quick, chicken cutlets breaded with Parmesan and crumbs, fried, topped with a tomato sauce.

 2 Preheat oven to 450°F. Line a baking sheet with foil, parchment, or Silpat.
 While the sauce is simmering, prepare the chicken in the next steps.

-3 Make the coating: Whisk together mustard, vinegar, salt, and 1/4 teaspoon of pepper in a large bowl.
+3 Make the coating: In a large bowl whisk together the mustard, vinegar, salt, and 1/4 teaspoon of pepper.

-Add the chicken pieces to the mixture and toss to coat well.
+Add the chicken cutlets to the mixture and coat well on both sides.

 4 Dredge the chicken: In another bowl, mix together the breadcrumbs, grated Parmesan, and 1/4 teaspoon of black pepper.
 Mix well and stir in the melted butter.
 Transfer to a shallow plate.

-Dredge the chicken pieces in the breadcrumb mixture, coating completely.
-Press the crumbs in gently to adhere and place on the baking sheet.
+Dredge the chicken pieces in the breadcrumb mixture, gently pressing the breadcrumbs into the chicken cutlets.
+Place dredged chicken on the lined baking sheet.

-5 Bake: Bake in the middle of the oven until golden brown and cooked through, about 15 minutes.
+5 Bake: Bake at 450°F on the center rack of the oven until cooked and golden brown, about 15 minutes.

 6 Serve: Serve with a side of rice, noodles or pasta.
 Ladle sauce with the chicken.